Bail

 Accompaniment requirement: s 28A

-A requirement that the accused person be released into the care or company of another specified person or class of persons.
+A requirement that the accused be released into the care or company of another specified person or class of persons.
 This is a form of pre-release requirement: see Pre-release requirement: s 29.

-An accompaniment requirement is complied with when the specified person or class of persons is present at the place from which the accused person is to be released for the purpose of accompanying them: s 29(4A).
+An accompaniment requirement is complied with when the specified person or class of persons is present at the place from which the accused is to be released for the purpose of accompanying them: s 29(4A).

 When necessary to address a bail concern.